eingaeph/pip.imbue.hood/README.md

   Modifications to kilo.c (UPD format) to support executing tracing.

-  B. Trace representative source executable statements as tasks are
+  A. Trace representative source executable statements as tasks are
-     carried out
+     carried out.

-  C. Add coding to count the calls to abAppend

-  D. Add coding to file save the character string for later examination.
+  B. Add coding to file save the character string for later examination.

-  E. Add coding to write the first screen incrementally, ie after each
-     call to to abAppend.
-Insert a variable delay to allow a human to see and follow what is going on.

   As a final step, add function and variable prototypes to support creation of separate compilation units and an ar archive to support stepwise recompilation